dscig/COVID19_tweetsTopic/README.md

 ![](./image/CAE_result_example.jpg)

-Should you have any questions or comments, please contact us at the following email address: shaun.park@kaist.ac.kr
+Should you have any questions or comments, please contact us at the following email address: shaun.park@kaist.ac.kr.